 Manage your credit score

-One way to manage to lower your debt is having a high credit score.
+One way to lower your debt is having a high credit score.
 I always advise my clients to find out how much their credit score is.
 The credit score, also known as the FICO score, is a measure between 300 and 850 points.
-Higher scores indicate lower credit risk and often help with a lower interest rate on your mortgage or personal loan.
-Each of the three national credit bureaus, Equifax, Experian, and TransUnion, provide an individual FICO score.
+Higher scores indicate lower credit risk and often help you get a lower interest rate on your mortgage or personal loan.
+Each of the three national credit bureaus, Equifax, Experian, and TransUnion, provides an individual FICO score.
 All three companies have a proprietary database, methodology, and scoring system.
 You can sometimes see substantial differences in your credit score issued by those agencies.

 Your FICO score is a sum of 64 different measurements.
 And each agency calculates it slightly differently.
 As a rule, your credit score depends mainly on the actual dollar amount of your debt, the debt to credit ratio and your payment history.
 Being late on or missing your credit card payments, maximizing your credit limits and applying for too many cards at once will hurt your credit score.